zesje/zesje/README.md

 Or use Conda in the Zesje repo and run `python -m pytest --cov=zesje tests/`

+##### viewing coverage in Visual Studio Code

+There is a plugin called Coverage Gutter that will highlight which lines of code are covered.
+Simply install Coverage Gutter, after which a watch button appears in the colored box at the bottom of your IDE.
+When you click watch, green and red lines appear next to the line numbers indicating if the code is covered.

+Coverage Gutter uses the XML which is produced by `yarn cov`, called `cov.xml`.
+This file should be located in the main folder.

 #### Policy errors

 If you encounter PolicyErrors related to ImageMagick in any of the previous steps, please